Ingredients

 Make the cake:

-Preheat the oven to 350°F. Butter and flour two 8-inch round cake pans.
+- Preheat the oven to 350°F. Butter and flour two 8-inch round cake pans.

-In a large heatproof bowl, add the chocolate, cocoa powder, and espresso powder.
+- In a large heatproof bowl, add the chocolate, cocoa powder, and espresso powder.
 Pour boiling water over mixture.
 Cover and let stand for 5 minutes.
 Whisk mixture gently until smooth then set aside to cool completely.

-Whisk sour cream, oil, eggs, yolks, vinegar, and vanilla into the cooled chocolate mixture until smooth.
+- Whisk sour cream, oil, eggs, yolks, vinegar, and vanilla into the cooled chocolate mixture until smooth.
 Stir in the flour mixture until smooth, being careful not to overmix.

-Divide the batter evenly between the prepared pans and bake for 35 to 40 minutes, or until a cake tester comes out clean.
+- Divide the batter evenly between the prepared pans and bake for 35 to 40 minutes, or until a cake tester comes out clean.
 Cool in the pans for 30 minutes, then carefully turn them out onto a cooling rack to cool completely.
 Refrigerate to chill before assembling and frosting.

 Make the buttercream:

-In the bowl of a stand mixer fitted with the paddle attachment, beat together the sugar and butter.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat together the sugar and butter.
 Continue beating on medium speed until well blended and then increase the speed to medium high and beat for another 3 minutes.
-Scrape down the bowl before adding the milk or cream, vanilla, salt, and peppermint and beat on medium high for 1 minute, adding more cream or more powdered sugar if needed to achieve desired consistency.
+Scrape down the bowl before adding the milk or cream, vanilla, salt, and peppermint and beat on medium-high for 1 minute, adding more cream or more powdered sugar if needed to achieve desired consistency.

 Assemble:

-Place one cake layer on a cake stand or serving plate.
+- Place one cake layer on a cake stand or serving plate.
 Frost the top of the cake generously, as this will become the filling.
 Top with the other cake layer, flat side up.

-With an offset spatula, spread a very thin layer of frosting all over the cake.
+- With an offset spatula, spread a very thin layer of frosting all over the cake.
 This layer is a crumb coat and should act like spackle.
 For the smoothest frosting, return the cake to the fridge or freezer until firm to the touch.
 Spread the remaining frosting all over the cake.
-If desired, focus the frosting on the top to maintain the ‘naked’ look.
+If desired, focus the frosting on the top to maintain the 'naked' look.

-Refrigerate while you prepare chocolate drip.
+- Refrigerate while you prepare the chocolate drip.

 Make chocolate drip: